- About GiveWell

 GiveWell's mission is to find outstanding giving opportunities and publish the full details of our analysis to help donors decide where to give.

+We publish a list of top charities, which are our recommendations for donors.
 GiveWell is focused on finding a small number of outstanding giving opportunities, not on reviewing as many charities — or as many causes — as possible.

 We were started by a group of donors who wanted to accomplish as much good as possible with their donations and found that there wasn't a strong source of information available on how to do this.
-Since 2007, we have worked full-time to research the issues and charities that we write about on website and blog.
+Since 2007, we have worked full-time to research the issues and charities that we write about on our website and blog.
 Thousands of hours of research have gone into our recommendations.

 For more information, please see: